BedtimeMoneyHabits.com Logo

 Knowledge informs.
 Habits transform.

-Teaching a three-year-old about money isn't about spreadsheets or interest rates — it's about building the right foundations at the right time.
+Teaching a three-year-old about money isn't about spreadsheets or interest rates.
+It's about building the right foundations at the right time.
 Research shows that core money habits are largely formed by age seven.
 Our strategy is designed to reach children during this "Golden Window" using the tools they naturally love: music, stories, and play.

 We follow a simple, proven four-step cycle: Sing.
 Read.
 Discuss.
 Reinforce.

-Step 1 — Sing: A Sticky Start
+Step 1.
+Sing: A Sticky Start

 Music is a habit-building superpower.
 Unlike a lecture, a song can be repeated dozens of times without losing its magic.

-The Goal: Plant "sticky" financial vocabulary — like Earn, Save, Spend, and Give — into a child's long-term memory.
+The Goal: Plant "sticky" financial vocabulary, like Earn, Save, Spend, and Give, into a child's long-term memory.

 The Outcome: When a child hums "Follow the Money Rules," they aren't just singing.
 They're internalizing a lifelong financial formula.

-Step 2 — Read: Context and Character
+Step 2.
+Read: Context and Character

 Stories take abstract ideas and make them human.
 Through the short stories that accompany each song, children see money as a tool for solving problems, achieving goals, and chasing dreams.